 The Bank has adopted IFRS9 - Financial Instruments from 1 January 2018.
 IFRS 9 replaces the 'incurred loss' model in IAS 39 with an 'expected credit loss' model (ECL).
 IFRS9 requires the Bank to record an allowance for ECLs for all loans and other debt financial assets not held at Fair Value Through Profit and Loss, together with loan commitments and financial guarantee contracts.
 The allowance is based on the ECLs associated with the probability of default in the next twelve months unless there has been a significant increase in credit risk since origination, in which case, the allowance is based on the probability of default over the life of the asset.
-If the financial asset meets the definition of purchased or originated credit impaired (POCI), the allowance is based on the change in the ECLs over the life of the asset.
-If the financial asset meets the corporate default definition, the allowance is based on the ECLs associated with the Discounted Cash Flow (DCF) methodology.
+If the financial asset meets the definition of purchased or originated credit impaired (POCI), the allowance is based on the ECLs associated with the Discounted Cash Flow (DCF) methodology.